Pournami Alaigal: Plot

 Rajesh, his wife Radha, and her father Ethiraj are advocates.
 Rajesh lives in Ethiraj's house but feels neglected by Radha, a government prosecutor, and Ethiraj, the seniormost celebrated lawyer, while he merely prepares case documents for them.
 Because of their fame, Rajesh remains unrecognized by the public, but he hides his hurt from Ethiraj, his former mentor.
 Psychiatrist Dr. Saradha comforts him and offers to speak to Radha and Ethiraj about the situation.
 During the 25th wedding anniversary celebration of Ethiraj's rich businessman friend, Gnanaraj and Mythili, Rajesh is humiliated.
 He confronts Radha, who retorts that he is a failed lawyer and married her for money.

 Determined to prove himself, Rajesh approaches Gnanaraj for a case, hoping Ethiraj's influence might help, but Gnanaraj rebuffs him.
 On Independence Day event at an orphanage, Deepa—who had just arrived in Chennai from Trichy—shoots and kills Gnanaraj with her husband, Sub-inspector Lawrence's revolver, and surrenders to Inspector Mahendra.
 Church Father Michael approaches Ethiraj for legal help, even though Gnanaraj was Ethiraj's friend, but he refuses.
 Because most lawyers consider Gnanaraj untouchable, Rajesh sees a chance to prove himself and agrees to defend Deepa.
 Ethiraj and Radha warn him not to take the case, leading to an argument, making Rajesh leave Ethiraj's house.

 Rajesh then moves to the church with Michael, who reveals Deepa’s known past: after her mother Mary's suicide, Deepa had written angrily on Mary's grave that she would kill Gnanaraj.
 Suspecting Gnanaraj's involvement in Mary's death, Michael protected Deepa when Gnanaraj's trusted driver Sebastian tried to adopt her, and sent Deepa to her maternal aunt in Trichy.
 Dr. Saradha diagnoses Deepa and discovers that Deepa married Lawrence four years ago, but deliberately kept him at a distance because her sole purpose was to kill Gnanaraj.
-Rajesh takes up the defense, initially claiming Deepa suffers from childhood‑onset OCD.
+Rajesh takes up the defense, initially claiming Deepa has childhood‑onset OCD.
 He stammers during his first court argument, while Radha, with witnesses and evidence, proves Deepa committed the murder.